kevinpthorne/seating-chart-puzzle/README.md

 ## Current Implementation

 This currently uses a modified [SolverJS class](https://github.com/johannesheesterman/SolverJS) that does naive backtracking to explore all combinations.
-Input data is static.
+Input data is statically defined in code.

 ## Goals